shantelAT/Zhee-Gym-Hub-Nextjs/README.md

     - User Story: As someone who is new to working out I want to be able to learn from other persons.

 - Feature : Video player
-    - User Story: I would like to have watch pre-categored workout videos specific to my goals recorded by proffessionals.
+    - User Story: As a busy studentI would like to have watch pre-categored workout videos specific to my goals recorded by proffessionals.
 I would like to have a Ads freevidoe watching experience.

 - Feature : Video Recommendation
     - User Story: As someone who is new to working out i would like to see recommended videos based on my target goals given to me after i have complete one.